 In December 2012, the Company entered into a collaborative development and license agreement with Teva Pharmaceutical, through its subsidiary, Ivax International GmbH, pursuant to which the Company granted Teva Pharmaceutical an exclusive worldwide license to develop and commercialize certain products, including TV-45070 (formerly XEN402).
 On March 7, 2018, the Company entered into an agreement to terminate the collaborative development and license agreement, see subsequent event note 16.
 Under the terms of the original agreement, Teva Pharmaceutical paid the Company an upfront fee of \$41,000.
 Teva Pharmaceutical funded all development costs with respect to the licensed products.
 In addition, Teva Pharmaceutical provided funding to the Company for certain of the Company's full-time equivalents ("FTEs") performing the research collaboration plan.
-The Company identified several deliverables under the agreement with Teva Pharmaceutical, including exclusive licenses to compounds and non-exclusive licenses to company on behalf of Teva Pharmaceutical.
+The Company identified several deliverables under the agreement with Teva Pharmaceutical, including exclusive licenses to compounds and non-exclusive licenses to companion diagnostic products, a commitment to participate in a joint steering committee and research and development services to be performed by the Company on behalf of Teva Pharmaceutical.
 The Company concluded that the licenses did not have stand-alone value to Teva Pharmaceutical without the Company's technical expertise and joint steering committee participation during the initial three-year period; therefore, the Company recognized the upfront payment as revenue ratably over the three-year period ended December 31, 2015.